zokou09/Queen-RiasV3_/README.md

 ---

-Enjoy using **QUEEN RIAS V3**!
-If you have any questions or need assistance, feel free to reach out. 🚀
+Enjoy using **QUEEN RIAS X**!
+If you have any questions or need assistance, feel free to reach out!